 + If he/she seems distressed in any manner

 + if a player appears to be sexually aroused by your actions

 + if a player misunderstands or misinterprets something you have done.

 Use of photographic/filming equipment at sporting events

 There is evidence that some people have used sporting events as an opportunity to take inappropriate photographs or film footage of young and disabled sportspeople in vulnerable positions.
-All clubs should be vigilant and any concerns should to be reported to the Child Protection Officer.
+All clubs should be vigilant and any concerns should to be reported to the Club Welfare Officer.

 Video as a coaching aid: there is no intention to prevent club coaches and teachers using video equipment as a legitimate coaching aid.
 However, performers and their parents/carers should be made aware that this is part of the coaching programme and such films should be stored safely or deleted immediately.